-This article provides us with a vocabulary to more effectively talk about methods of C++ classes.
+This article provides us with a vocabulary to more effectively talk about methods in Java interfaces and classes.
 It provides the most common method properties, distinguishes them from method types, and gives them a precise definition.
-If you feel that it leaves out some key method properties, let me know.
+If you feel that it leaves out some key method properties, I'd be happy to hear from you.
 If you know further aliases for the names of the method properties provided here, let me also know.
-At "http://www.riehle.org/cpp-report/" you can find a growing catalog of these and other method properties as well as the source code of the examples.
+At www.riehle.org/java-report you can find a growing catalog of these and other method properties as well as the source code of the examples.